xtrusia/ceph-charms/ceph-radosgw/README.md

   traffic by default.
 In general, MAAS is the only cloud type that does not employ firewalling.

-The gateway can be accessed over port 80 (as per `juju status ceph-radosgw` output).
+The Gateway can be accessed over port 80 (as per `juju status ceph-radosgw` output).

 ## Multi-site replication